tmichett/pre-commit-tasks/README.md

 Any time a user changes the `.pre-commit-config.yaml`, the task provider will dump its parsed cache and force a reparse the next time the user tries to select a task to run.

+When the pre-commit task fails, it uses a [Problem Matcher](https://code.visualstudio.com/docs/editor/tasks#_defining-a-problem-matcher) defined in the [package.json](./package.json) to determine if it can parse the pre-commit error and add it to the `PROBLEMS` panel and highlight it in the IDE.
+This makes it easier to spot where pre-commit linting errors are located.

 ## Requirements

 `pre-commit-tasks` has a runtime dependency on the `yaml` NPM package for parsing of the `.pre-commit-config.yaml` file, but that will be handled for you on installation of the extension.